ga4gh/data-security/AAI/AAIConnectProfile.md

 -   iss: MUST be able to be appended with .well-known/openid-configuration to get spec of broker.

--   sub: authenticated user unique identifier. email is suggested but another identifier MAY be used for privacy reasons.
+-   sub: authenticated user unique identifier.
+A broker MAY abstract the suggested user email address with a unique identifier provided it maintains a way to map the user.
+See the [ELIXIR](https://docs.google.com/document/d/1vOyW4dLVozy7oQvINYxHheVaLvwNsvvghbiKTLg7RbY) for an implementation example.
+The sub in this case is a unique identifier issued by ELIXIR that abstracts the user's "real" email.
+Downstream Clearinghouses will need to know how to handle the `sub` attribute.

 -   idp: (optional) SHOULD contain the IDP the user used to auth with.
 Such as “Google”.
 This does not have to be unique and can be used just to help